top of page

 Social Impact.png

-Social Impact Agile is a movement focused on carrying out Social projects, created by a team of professionals in Agile and Development applicable to any effort that seeks to improve the quality of life of one or more people.
+Social Impact Agile is a movement focused on carrying out Social projects, iPromoted by a team of professionals in Agility and Development applicable to any effort that seeks to improve the quality of life of one or more people.

 SiAgile was created with the participation of Rocío Briceño, Alistair Cockburn and Gerardo Blizter who actively work in this movement.
-SIAgile also recognizes the contribution in part of the meetings of Ricardo Sanchez and Ernesto Mondelo even when they are not part of the team anymore.
+SiAgile also acknowledges input in part of the Ricardo Sanchez and Ernesto Mondelo although they are no longer part of the team.

-Currently SIAgile has the support of organizations and groups of volunteers in different parts of the world, forming a global network of professionals in agile applied to social impact.
+SiAgile currently has the support of organizations and volunteer groups in different parts of the world, forming a global network of specialists in agility applied to social impact.

 You can join this team by sending an email to info@rociobriceno.com.